 Amnesty group makes YouTube video.
-The group of Amnesty International broke new ground today when they prepared
+The #Salisbury group of Amnesty International broke new ground today when they prepared

 a short YouTube video clip to highlight the appalling situation in the North Korean prison camps.
 Fifteen members held up cards which spelled out the message ‘Close the Camps’ to mimic the huge displays which take place in Pyongyang.
 It was part of a morning spent collecting signatures which unfortunately had to be curtailed because of the heavy rain which made it impossible to continue.
 Despite this, in the hour or so we were able to operate, 84 people signed.